tripreports/tripreports.github.io/posts/trips/uzbekistan-2025.md

 It's hard to get lost in Shahrisabz - from the palace just continue down the center line.
 You'll see the statue of Amir Temur.
 Along the way, there is a center for arts and crafts.
 It was pretty shut down, but there was a place where several women were making carpets, who were on their lunch break.
 We gestured if it would be okay to have a look at their workshop, and they said yes.
 On the way out, they invited us for tea and snacks.
 They didn't speak any English, but we enjoyed some tea and bread, then continued on our way.
 There are a few museums along the center line, but being pretty unimpressed with the museums so far, we passed and continued on towards the end.

 Kok Gumbaz Mosque might be my favorite in Shahrisabz.
-It has a few cool Mausoluems with nice paintings on the roof
+It has a few cool Mausoleums with nice paintings on the roof
 ![](https://live.staticflickr.com/65535/54847021964_2c0139dd5d_b.jpg)

 And a nice courtyard